atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 !!!info "Unattended setup"

     Until [this issue](https://jira.atlassian.com/browse/BAM-21542){.external} has been resolved, the recommended approach for deploying Bamboo server is using an `unattended` approach.
-That is, providing values to all those properties labeled as `REQUIRED` and `UNATTENDED` within the `values.yaml`.
+That is, providing values to all those properties labeled as `REQUIRED` and `UNATTENDED-SETUP` within the `values.yaml`.
 This has the added benefit of eliminating any manual intervention (via the setup wizard) required for configuring Bamboo post deployment.

     It should also be noted that the property, `bamboo.unattendedSetup` should be set to `true` (current default value) for this to work.